clemsos/writings/_quora/2018-11-29-What-s-the-point-of-using-Flask-when-people-say-is-not-scalable.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What's the point of using Flask when people say is not scalable? - Quora
+    What's the point of using Flask when people say is not scalable? - Quora
 ---